pop-os/launcher/README.md

 pub enum Request {
     /// Activate on the selected item
     Activate(Indice),
+    /// Activate a context item on an item.
+    ActivateContext { id: Indice, context: Indice },
     /// Perform a tab completion from the selected item Complete(Indice),
+    /// Request for any context options this result may have.
+    Context(Indice),
     /// Request to end the service
     Exit,
     /// Requests to cancel any active searches